skpy/micropub/README.md

 I have my Hugo site in `/var/www/skippy.net`.
 I have my [web server](https://caddyserver.com/) configured to use `/var/www/skippy.net/public` as the document root of my site.
 All of `/var/www/skippy.net/content` and `/var/www/skippy.net/static` are owned by the `www-data` user, to ensure that content can be created, edited, and deleted through Micropub without permission problems.

 When I create a new post, Micropub will generate the file in `/var/www/skippy.net/content/`, and then invoke Hugo, which will recreate all the content in `/var/www/skippy.net/public`.
 No extra steps are required, and the new content is available.

+I am making heavy use of [Hugo data files](https://gohugo.io/templates/data-templates/) with this Micropub server.
+Notes, photos, replies, reposts, bookmarks, and likes are all stored as YAML arrays in files in the `/data` directory.
+This allows new content to be appended quickly, and reduces the number of content files that Hugo needs to parse when building the site.

+At this time, editing and deleting any content stored in a data file is **not supported**.
+Editing and deleting is only supported for articles.

+The media endpoint automatically generates thumbnails with a maximum width of 200 pixels.
+There is no reference to this thumbnail anywhere in the resultant content stored: it is up to the theme to access these thumbnails as needed.